zxc916684603/ecs/intl.en-US/API Reference/Operations and monitoring/DescribeInstanceMonitorData.md

 # DescribeInstanceMonitorData {#DescribeInstanceMonitorData .reference}

 Queries all the ECS-related monitoring data.
 The monitoring data includes the CPU usage of the ECS, data traffic received by the ECS, data traffic sent by the ECS, ECS network traffic, and ECS average bandwidth.
-You can only query the monitoring data of an ECS that is not in the `Stopped` status.
+You can only query the monitoring data of an ECS that is not in the **Stopped** \(`Stopped`\) status.

 ## Description {#section_dwp_4w4_ydb .section}